Sell Your Business For Millions

 During our long conversation, Mike said something that struck me: "Josh, we’re all going to die one day.
 Everything you've done will be forgotten, and people won't care.
 So, why are you stressing about this?"
 He said, "If you’re lucky, you have another 40 years.
 Enjoy the journey, learn from your mistakes, and don’t repeat them."

 That phone call flipped a switch in me.
 I realized I could figure things out.
 I had done it before.
 I needed to attack the problem and stop feeling sorry for myself.
-From that day, I shifted my mindset and began living from a place of creation, not scarcity.
+From that day, I shifted my mindset and began living in a place of creation, not scarcity.

 What is the power of manifestation and networking to find deals?